Ungeziefi/Subnautica-Mods/Docs/README.md

 ---

 ### Notes
-- Features involving text are enabled only when the game is in English.
+- Features involving text use hardcoded strings in English.
 Feel free to PR localization.
 - By default, all fixes are enabled and tweaks are disabled.
 You can change this in the respective config file or through the in-game Mod menu.

 ---